LTUC/amman-dotnet-401d2/Curriculum/Class13/lab/README.md

 ## The Problem Domain

-Now that you have a solid understanding of your database schema for your hotel management system, today you will build off of your initial web application from lab 12 and integrate in our API Controllers and Models for our database.
+Now that you have a solid understanding of your database schema for your hotel management system, today you will build off of your initial web application from lab 12 and integrate into it our database tables from our ERD.

 ## Application Specifications